-(Mandatory for Delimited and Parquet) Configure the source and target connector type and (optionally) the source and target volumes unloadStorageType and loadStorageType: To set the source and target connector type to use either the Filesystem connector or the AWS S3 connector, specify the values (either FS or AWS) as values to the unloadStorageType and loadStorageType.
-For example, if your source files are located on an NFS location, use the unloadStorageType as FS else, if the source files are on AWS S3, use the AWS type.
-The same needs to be configured for target file location setting the loadStorageType value to AWS or FS.
+(Mandatory for File Connector) Configure the source and target connector type and (optionally) the source and target volumes unloadStorageType and loadStorageType: To configure the source and target connector types, you can use connector type as either the Filesystem, AWS S3, or Hadoop.
+Assign the appropriate values to unloadStorageType and loadStorageType, which could be FS, AWS, HADOOP-FS, or HADOOP-DB.
+For instance, if your source files are on an NFS location, set unloadStorageType to FS.
+If the source files are on AWS S3, use AWS.
+For Hadoop, use HADOOP-DB to access them via the Hive database, or HADOOP-FS for direct access from HDFS.
+Similarly, configure the loadStorageType for the target file location with the corresponding value: AWS, FS, HADOOP-FS, or HADOOP-DB.

 A volume will need to be mounted, via persistent volume claims, inside the Delimited and Parquet unload service that will provide access to the source file location and inside the load service that will provide access to the target file location.
-This can be configured in one of the following ways that involves setting/overriding some properties in the values-<delimited/parquet>.yaml configuration file:
+This can be configured in one of the following ways that involves setting/overriding some properties in the values-file-connector.yaml configuration file: